Testing Django Views for Concurrency Issues (Updated for Django 4.2 in 2024)

 At Caktus, we rely heavily on automated testing for web app development.
 We create tests for all the code we write, ideally before the code is written.
 We create tests for every bug we find and, resources permitting, ramp up the test suite with lots of random input and boundary testing.

-Using the Django test client, I created a little decorator that you can use in your unit tests to make sure a view doesn't blow up when it's called multiple times with the same arguments.
+Using the Django test client, we created a little decorator that you can use in your unit tests to make sure a view doesn't blow up when it's called multiple times with the same arguments.
 If it does blow up, and you happen to be using PostgreSQL, chances are you can fix the issues by using Colin's previously posted require_lock decorator.

 import threading